 How to pay your fees

-- You will be provided with a CAS (Confirmation of Acceptance for Studies) for each course accordingly.
-See the full fee payment details.
+We will issue you with a CAS (Confirmation of Acceptance for Studies) for your PEAP course and your NTU degree course accordingly.

 - You can cancel your place on the PEAP course at any time up to the start date of your course.
 You can do this by writing an email to the admissions team or completing a course cancellation form.